eivinhj/ttk4155-lab-support-data/ATSAM3X8E/readme.txt

  *
 **************************************************************************************/

-This folder includes files for use on the Arduino DUE:
+This folder includes files for use with the Arduino DUE:
 "Sam" include the files neccecarry to
 "uart_and_printf" includes a simple interface for using printf via UART on the Arduino DUE.